Andersen Tax

-Andersen Tax LLC is a tax firm headquartered in San Francisco, California, United States.
+Andersen Tax LLC is a service firm headquartered in San Francisco, California, United States.
 It provides tax, valuation, financial advisory and consulting services to individuals and corporate clients.
-As of 2015, Andersen Global has a presence in 179 countries.
+As of 2015, Andersen Global had a presence in 179 countries.

 History

 Andersen Tax was established as Wealth and Tax Advisory Services in July 2002.
 In the wake of Arthur Andersen's demise, several former partners of Arthur Andersen formed Wealth and Tax Advisory Services USA Inc. (WTAS), a subsidiary of HSBC USA, Inc, to handle a portion of Arthur Andersen's tax practice.

 On December 31, 2007, HSBC USA Inc. sold Wealth & Tax Advisory Services USA Inc. (‘WTAS’) to participating WTAS managing directors in a management buyout (MBO) resulting in WTAS LLC.
-In consideration for the sale, HSBC would receive US$5 million in cash and deferred notes with a principal amount totaling US$60.85 million.
+In consideration for the sale, HSBC received US$5 million in cash and deferred notes with a principal amount totaling US$60.85 million.

-In July 2013, WTAS LLC established WTAS Global as an international association of independent professional services firms.

 By November, WTAS Global had acquired the Paris-based law firm STC Partners.

 On September 2, 2014, WTAS LLC changed its name to Andersen Tax LLC and WTAS Global changed its name to Andersen Global.

 In June 2015 Andersen Global launched in Latin America with the addition of Mexican firms, NOVINT, Capin, Ibañez & Asociados and Montes, Hernández, López y Del Castillo.
-Mexico was followed shortly by an office in Guatemala through the addition of Trust Consulting in Guatemala City.
+Shortly thereafter a Guatemala opened via the addition of Trust Consulting in Guatemala City.